4 Tips to Help Prevent Employee Theft

 2. Hire Wisely

-Background checks are an important step to help establish a foundation of trust, according to the SBA.
+Background checks can help you establish a foundation of trust with new hires.
 This may be especially crucial when hiring high-level employees: The ACFE found that the average damage caused by fraud from executives or business owners is 10 times worse.

 For entry- or mid-level employees, SCORE recommends that employers always check references.
 According to Jack L. Hayes International, screening applicants with pre-employment “honesty tests” can help employers identify high-risk candidates.
 Employers can purchase these tests from pre-employment screening vendors.

 By responding to statements such as, “I have frequently associated with fellow employees who admitted they were stealing merchandise from the company” or “I could be tempted to steal from my employer,” applicants may identify themselves as untrustworthy before they’re hired.
 These tests are surprisingly effective, according to Jack L. Hayes International.